jantursky/orderlord-help-caller-id/docs/getting-started/how-to-use-the-caller-id-application.md

 {% include img_smartphone.html name="getting_started_how_to_use_the_caller_id_screen_5.png" %}

-- {% include icon.html name="signal_wifi_off" %} the phone isn't connected to the network, and wasn't able to send the phone number to the server
+- {% include icon.html name="signal_wifi_off" %} the phone isn't connected to the network and wasn't able to send the phone number to the server

 {% include img_smartphone.html name="getting_started_how_to_use_the_caller_id_screen_6.png" %}

-- {% include icon.html name="signal_wifi_off" %} the issue with the phone or server occured and wasn't able to send the phone number to the server.
+- {% include icon.html name="signal_wifi_off" %} the issue with the phone or server occurred and wasn't able to send the phone number to the server.
 The user can call back the user from the [Phone calls section]({{site.baseurl}}{% link docs/phone-calls-section/phone-calls-section.md %})).

 {% include img_smartphone.html name="getting_started_how_to_use_the_caller_id_screen_7.png" %}